Madison McLaughlin: Early life

-Madison Blaine McLaughlin lived in Louisiana before moving to Los Angeles with her family when she was 11.
-She has three younger sisters: Marissa, Mallory, and Mahrynn.
+Madison McLaughlin was born on November 5, 1995, the eldest of four daughters.
+She lived in Louisiana before relocating to Los Angeles with her family at age 11.

 Career

 McLaughlin's first notable role was as a guest star on the TV show Supernatural.
 She has had multiple appearances on the show.
 In 2013, she also starred in Season 3 of Teen Wolf as Paige Krasikeva.

 She's made recurring appearances on the TV show Major Crimes and Chicago P.D.

-In 2016, McLaughlin's was cast in the superhero TV series Arrow to play the role of Evelyn Sharp, her biggest role to date.
+In 2016, McLaughlin joined the cast of the superhero TV series Arrow, portraying Evelyn Sharp, a troubled teenager introduced in Season 4 Episode 19, “Canary Cry,” where the character briefly assumed the identity of the Black Canary.
+The role marked a notable milestone in McLaughlin’s career.
+She starred in for multiple episodes in Season 5.

 In 2020, McLaughlin starred in Lifetime Network's teen thriller Most Likely to Murder and also appeared in a guest role on CW's Roswell, New Mexico.

+In 2022, McLaughlin made her directorial debut with the short film "Reaching Athena" for the Easterseals Disability Film Challenge.
+Her sisters Marissa and Mahrynn starred in the film along with their friend Naomi Rubin, who played the titular role of Athena.

+The next year, McLaughlin directed another Easterseals Disability Film Challenge short called "Leap of Love".
+It was this film that won Best Awareness Campaign.